(ISLAM as IDEA – continued)

-After the Koran was compiled under the third caliph, Uthman, stories about Muhammad continued orally, stories about Muhammad's activities or what he had said, passed on from one person to another and then written down.
+After the Koran was compiled under the third caliph, Uthman, stories about Muhammad continued orally, stories about Muhammad's activities or what he had said, stories passed on from one person to another and then written down.
 The Arabic word describing this is Hadith.

-Copyright © 2007-2013 by Frank E. Smitha.
+Copyright © 2007-2015 by Frank E. Smitha.
 All rights reserved.